Security Details

 Data from the increment is decrypted, decompressed, and stored in hb.db.

 After all increments have been restored, an HMAC is taken over the entire hb.db file.
-This must match the 2nd HMAC recorded in the last increment.
-If it doesn’t, an error is displayed and the recover aborts.
+This must match the 2nd HMAC recorded in the last increment, to prove that the newly-created hb.db exactly matches the original hb.db.
+If it doesn’t match, an error is displayed and the recover aborts.

 Rekey: Generating A New key.conf

 HB has a rekey operation to generate a new key.conf key.
 In its default operation, hb rekey -c backupdir will generate a new 256-bit random key, follow the procedure described above under 'init' for generating keys, then re-encrypt the hb.db and dest.db files.
 This re-encrypt occurs within a database transaction, so it’s an all-or-nothing operation.
-A commit makes the changes permanent, the old key file is renamed key.conf.orig, and the new key.conf file is installed.
-Rekey has special handling for interrupts occurring any time during the rekey operation to rollback the opration.
+A commit makes the changes permanent, the old key file is renamed key.conf.N, where N is a sequence number starting at 0, and the new key.conf file is installed.
+HB has special handling for interrupts occurring any time during the rekey operation to rollback the opration.

 No archive data is modified on a rekey operation.
 Archive blocks are encrypted with backup keys, which are stored in hb.db, not key.conf.
 These are not changed on a rekey operation.
 The goal of rekey is that anyone with an old copy of key.conf can no longer access the backup after the rekey.